MusaOzcetin/IPE/eligibility_wizard_logic.md

 > 1. Are you applying for a **bachelor's** or **master's** program?
 > 2. Is your qualification from **Germany**, **another country**, or a **professional qualification** (vocational training)?

-2. Follow-up questions (exact text, ask only what's needed, max 3 total):**
+2. Follow-up questions (exact text, ask only what's needed, max 3 total):
 - 🧙 Are you applying for a first or higher semester?
 - 🧙 Is your desired program open-admission or closed-admission (NC)?
 - 🧙 Have you completed your bachelor's degree or still studying?
-- 🧙 Does anabin (https://anabin.kmk.org/cms/public/startseite) show direct access, Studienkolleg required, or no access?
+- 🧙 According to anabin (the database Germany uses to assess foreign qualifications), does your qualification give direct university access, require a Studienkolleg, or provide no access?
+You can check here: https://anabin.kmk.org/cms/public/startseite

 **Do NOT give admission info or links until you have enough detail.**